 Girl Power.
-That unexplainable feeling which enables us, women, to be confident, independent, strong but at the same time to also be compassionate and bold enough to open up to our vulnerabilities.
+That unexplainable feeling which enables us women, to be confident, independent, strong and at the same time also compassionate and bold to open up to our vulnerabilities.

 - Make themselves feel and look better